bxljoy/share-notes/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Error logs (fixing)
+## Error logs (fixed)

-Error fetching user from database: [Error: PrismaClient is not configured to run in Vercel Edge Functions or Edge Middleware.
+Error fetching user from database: [Error: PrismaClient is not configured to run in Vercel Edge Functions or Edge Middleware.]
 In order to run Prisma Client on edge runtime, either:

 - Use Prisma Accelerate: https://pris.ly/d/accelerate
 - Use Driver Adapters: https://pris.ly/d/driver-adapters

-If this is unexpected, please open an issue: https://pris.ly/prisma-prisma-bug-report]
+For MongoDB, only Prisma Accelerate works.